lineality/Online_Voting_Using_One_Time_Pads/README.md

 ## What problems can be modeled as equilibria?
 ##

-# On the operational definition of voting issue and voting choices:
+# On the operational definition of voting issues and voting choices:
+-

 # Applied-Algorithms: Efficient computation of ballot processing
 - error checking